chanson02/.dotfiles/README.md

 ##### Java
 Java in particular is a tricky one.
 You will need to install `jdtls` for the language server, and `java-debug` from Mason for the debug adapter.
+To start a java project use `mkdir java-project && cd java-project && gradle init`

 #### Learning the Keymaps